 Control to collaboration

 Executive teams and boards of directors across all types of manufacturing businesses are re-evaluating and understanding the role critical supply chain, technology, and security play in the success of their business.
 In the fast-coming era of distributed intelligence, where legacy postures of security will not stand.
 Democratizing security can open new pathways for digital transformation for a wider set of industries even those without the experience and expertise in mobile.
 The past 11 months has seen us talk to cosmetic companies, to those in mining, agriculture, healthcare, logistics, remote and safety alerts, and other exciting new entrants.
 Fortunately, as part of our heritage as a company founded by Arm , ecosystems are integral to Kigen’s way of working: we bring the choice of leading silicon, chipset or module vendors to help these new players in cellular manufacturing to embark on their groundbreaking innovation.

 Many of the largest telcos and CSPs have iSIM on their product plans already with substantial resources to help it scale.
-Our goal is to help move quickly with relentless focus on “eSIM and iSIM-first” customers who need to leverage the cost, power, and scale efficiencies of the technology.
-In combination this offers manufacturers ability to use the best network for their needs across multiple markets, and to allow developers to build the best solutions they can imagine without having to stand up completely new areas of expertise.
+Our goal is to help move quickly with a relentless focus on “eSIM and iSIM-first” customers who need to leverage the cost, power, and scale efficiencies of the technology.
+In combination, this offers manufacturers the ability to use the best network for their needs across multiple markets, and to allow developers to build the best solutions they can imagine without having to stand up completely new areas of expertise.